This report details the findings of the 2017 National Community Attitudes Towards Violence Against Women Survey.

 The scope of this strategy is primary prevention – preventing violence before it occurs by focusing on settings where inequality and violent behaviour are shaped.
 It focuses on two overlapping and related forms of violence – family violence and violence against women.

-An overview of research and approaches to primary prevention VicHealth, April 2017 This publication presents a synopsis of the latest published research examining violence against women in Australia and its prevention.
+Title: Violence against women in Australia: Research summary Author: VicHealth Date of Publication: 2017 This publication presents provides an overview of the latest published research examining violence against women in Australia and its prevention.
 It also includes responses to violence against women and primary prevention actions.
-This overview focuses on: the extent of violence against women population groups … Continue reading Violence against women in Australia
+This overview focuses on: The extent of violence against women Population … Continue reading Violence against women in Australia

-White Ribbon Research Series Bob Pease and commentary by Ann Carrington March 2017 This paper explores the implications of the increasing role of men in violence prevention work for the women’s services sector.
-There are many different ways for men to work with women in violence against women prevention campaigns.
-The language of male-led campaigns, … Continue reading Men as Allies in Preventing Violence: Principles and Practices for Promoting Accountability
+Title: Men as Allies in Preventing Violence: Principles and Practices for Promoting Accountability Author: White Ribbon Australia Date of Publication: March This report explores the implications of the increasing role of men in violence prevention work for the women’s services sector.
+There are many different ways for men to work with women in violence against women … Continue reading Men as Allies in Preventing Violence: Principles and Practices for Promoting Accountability

 This 10 Year Plan was recommended by the Royal Commission and details the outcomes of the Government’s family violence reforms and the initial targets by which the plan’s progress will be measured.

-Plan International Australia and Our Watch October 2016 The Plan International Australia and Our Watch survey on young women’s experiences of inequality was conducted by IPSOS Australia with 600 girls and young women aged 15-19 between December 2015 and February 2016.
-Plan International and Our Watch commissioned this survey to obtain a deeper understanding of … Continue reading Everyday Sexism: Girls’ and young women’s views on gender inequality in Australia
+Title: Everyday Sexism: Girls’ and young women’s views on gender inequality in Australia Authors: Plan International Australia and Our Watch Date of Publication: 2016 The Plan International Australia and Our Watch survey on young women’s experiences of inequality.
+They conducted the survey with 600 girls and young women aged 15-19 between December 2015 and February … Continue reading Everyday Sexism: Girls’ and young women’s views on gender inequality in Australia